matciotola/matciotola.github.io/index.md

 ## News
 - **[Nov.
-2024]** I am pleased to share that I have been awarded the ["Best Paper Presented by a Young Researcher"](https://techdefense.org/awards) at the 2024 IEEE Technologies for Defense and Security (TechDefense) conference.
+2024]** I have been awarded the ["Best Paper Presented by a Young Researcher"](https://techdefense.org/awards) at the 2024 IEEE Technologies for Defense and Security (TechDefense) conference.
 - **[Aug.
 2024]** Our paper ["An Unsupervised CNN-Based Pansharpening Framework with Spectral-Spatial Fidelity Balance"](https://www.mdpi.com/2072-4292/16/16/3014) is accepted to MDPI Remote Sensing.
 - **[Feb.
 2024]** I've officially earned my PhD in Telecommunications Engineering with the thesis titled "Deep Learning-based Pansharpening and Super-Resolution of Remote Sensing Images".
 - **[Dec.
 2023]** Our new article titled ["Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation"](https://ieeexplore.ieee.org/document/10341305) has been published on IEEE TGRS.